Ronaldrc/barber-website/README.md

 # barber-website
-Get haircuts from one of the best barbers in New England!
+Website highlighting haircuts from the best barber in New England!